mei-yong/BankFraudDetection/README.md

 ### File descriptions
 * BankFraudRings.ipynb - Jupyter notebook used to build and query the graph db
+* data - folder containing CSVs with info about customers, their contact details, and financial product information

 ### Example Fraud Ring in Neo4j Browser